 The last thing that can be pointed out is the words: “And as you are sons, God sent your Spirit into your hearts the Spirit of His Son, crying:” Abba, Father! “.
 Abba is an Aramaic word for a gentle reference to the father.
 So little children talked to their dads.
 Paul testifies that to all the adopted children God gives the Spirit of His Son, who calls to the heavenly Father with filial rights.

 Yes, that’s how Jesus Christ, on earth, prayed to God.
 Once he was asked: “How should we pray”?
 The Savior replied: “Pray this: Our Father …”.
 The answer shocked even the most ignorant people in the law: to address the holy Yahweh, calling Him Father!
 We know that Christ spoke twice about revealing the name of God to men.
 This is the name of the Father since in the Old Testament no one would dare to call God “Abba, Father.”
-That’s the answer to the question what does it mean to be adopted by God.
+That’s the answer to the question what does it mean to be adopted by God, into God’s family.

 We considered the case when the mad father abandoned his daughter, and on the basis of the Scripture say that God would never do so.
 But can we renounce our sonship?
 Surely you know the story, when one mother, saving her daughter from a burning house, received burns to her face, which severely disfigured her.
 Once, crossing the mother on the ship, a grown-up girl met girlfriends who were confused by the disfigured look of a woman standing nearby.
 They asked “who is this?”, To which the confused daughter answered in a low voice: “I do not know.”